najmynaim/creative-agency/README.md

 # Creative_Agency_Website01
-A responsive creative agency website using HTML, CSS, and JS
+A simple responsive creative agency website using HTML, CSS, and JS